Motor Vehicle Accident Injuries

 If you’re suffering in the aftermath of a car accident, you’re not alone.
-Injuries from motor vehicle wrecks are among one of the most common causes of chronic pain in the US.
+Motor vehicle accident injuries and wrecks are among one of the most common causes of chronic pain in the US.
 According to the Department of Transportation, in 2010, there were an estimated 2,239,000 Americans injured in automobile crashes.
 Cars also involve all kinds of accidents and mishaps every year, with about 10 million vehicle-related accidents of all kinds reported to the National Safety Council.
+In Knoxville, motor vehicle accident injuries are unfortunately all too common as well, with thousands of people experiencing pain and suffering.

 There are many common types of injuries that result from crashes and other accidents.
 People will often break their legs bracing themselves during car crashes.
 Sometimes a driver will dislocate a shoulder from a sudden stop or suffer a head injury when they neglect to wear a seat belt.
 There are many, many types of injuries that people suffer when they’re in a car accident, from cuts and bruises to injuries that require long-term rehabilitation.